n8n-io/n8n-docs/docs/integrations/builtin/credentials/httprequest.md

 Requirements to configure this credential depend on the **Grant Type** selected.
 Refer to [OAuth Grant Types](https://oauth.net/2/grant-types/) for more information on each grant type.

-For most OAuth2 integrations, you'll need to configure an app, service, or integration to generate the values for most of these fields.
+For most OAuth2 integrations, you'll need to configure an app, service, or integration.
 Use the **OAuth Redirect URL** in n8n as the redirect URL or redirect URI for such a service.

 Read more about [OAuth2](https://oauth.net/2/){:target=_blank .external-link}.